-As at 30 June 2015, the trade receivables comprised of an outstanding amount of \$581,000 (2014: \$538,000) that is past due for more than 12 months.
+As at 30 June 2016, the trade receivables comprised of an outstanding amount of \$581,000 (2015: \$581,000) that is past due for more than 12 months.
 The outstanding amount is fully provided as at reporting date.
-The remaining balances are not past due (2014: not past due).
-These amounts are due from dealers, with no significant history of default or are supported by customer funds held in escrow pending completion of the yacht.
-These amounts are not impaired.
+The remaining balances are not past due.
+These amounts are due from customers with no history of default and the amount owed are substantially received after year end.
+Therefore, these amounts are not impaired.